xaxxon/v8toolkit/README.md

     export LINK_host="`which clang++`"
     export GYP_DEFINES="clang=1 mac_deployment_target=10.7"

-Again, the above lines are ONLY for OS X builds.
+Again, the above lines are ONLY for OS X builds (as far as I understand).
 Type `echo $CPP` to verify the environment variables are set.
-If V8 is not built with libc++, the code written to use it will not link and spew errors about std::string being an undefined symbol.
+If V8 is not built with libc++ in OS X, the code we write later in this guide will spew errors about `std::string` being an undefined symbol.

 Start the build by going into the v8 directory and running `make native`.
 This will build V8 static libraries for the platform of the computer.
 Running `make all` will